kernel0x/bundlesaver/README.md

 ### How to solve the problem of large data in Bundle?
 The problem can arise in large applications with deeply nested screens and complex states.
 When a Binder transaction exceeds 1 MB, a TransactionTooLargeException will occur.
 What to do?
 1. In onSaveInstanceState, serialize the bundle into a set of bytes and write it to disk (and Map).
-2. In onRestoreInstanceState, deserialize it back into a bundle and restore the state.
+2. In onCreate/onRestoreInstanceState, deserialize it back into a bundle and restore the state.
 3. Upon exiting the screen, delete the file.
 4. During a cold start, clean up all files that were not deleted during the previous session.